paf31/blog-source/posts/2013-10-02-Visitor-Pattern.markdown

 ## Solution Using the Visitor Pattern

-If the visitor pattern is just the "OOP-ification of pattern matching", then we should be able to derive it by attempting to translate the previous code into Java.
+If the visitor pattern is just the "OOP-ification of pattern matching", then we should be able to derive it by attempting to translate the previous code into an object oriented language.
+I'll work in C#.

 First, we encapsulate a computation which works by case analysis using an interface:

 ~~~
 public interface EmployeeCaseAnalysis<Result> {

-    Result matchHourlyEmployee(Double hourlyRate, Double hoursWorked);
+    Result matchHourlyEmployee(double hourlyRate, double hoursWorked);

-	Result matchSalariedEmployee(Double salary);
+	Result matchSalariedEmployee(double salary);
 }
 ~~~